Luna (goddess)

+Function and worship

 Varro categorized Luna and Sol among the visible gods, as distinguished from invisible gods such as Neptune, and deified mortals such as Hercules.
 She was one of the deities Macrobius proposed as the secret tutelary of Rome.
 In Imperial cult, Sol and Luna can represent the extent of Roman rule over the world, with the aim of guaranteeing peace.